BPS Lie algebras and the less perverse filtration on the preprojective CoHA: The zeroth piece of the filtration

+\begin{proposition} There is an equality of subschemes $\crit\!\left(\TTr(W^+)_{\dd}\right)=\Nak(\ff,\dd)$.
 Moreover, there is an isomorphism of mixed Hodge modules\footnote{These are indeed mixed Hodge modules, since by \eqref{dimM} there are an even number of half Tate twists in the definition \eqref{nICdef} of the right hand side of \eqref{rDIM}.}

 so that, in particular, there is an isomorphism of mixed Hodge structures

 \end{proposition}